 Adenomyosis (add-en-o-my-OH-sis) is a condition where endometrial tissue (cells that normally line the inside of the uterus) grows into the muscle of the uterus resulting in thickening of the lining or forming a mass-like adenomyoma.
+The border is not well defined, instead, it appears more infiltrative.
 The condition is also referred to as endometriosis of the uterus.

 Adenomyosis causes symptoms of pelvic pain, painful menstruation, and heavy menstrual cycle.
 It can coexist with uterine fibroid and, not uncommonly, mistaken for uterine fibroid on Ultrasound.